hkaido0718/IncompleteDiscreteChoice/README.md

 Depending on your environment, you may need to install the following modules.
 - CVXPY (https://www.cvxpy.org/install/): A module for convex optimization.
 Installation: `pip install cvxpy`
 - gdown (https://pypi.org/project/gdown/): A module for downloading files from Google Drive.
 This module is used only in the Jupyter Notebooks.
 Installation: `pip install gdown`
+- scikit-optimize (https://scikit-optimize.github.io/stable/): A module for optimizing objective functions (used for likelihood-based inference).
+Installation: `pip install scikit-optimize`

 # Tutorials